Kizoky/samsung_s8_debloater/README.md

 If you have found bloatware that aren't on this list, you can do a pull request, or create a new issue.

+# List of features/apps removed/disabled/hidden currently
+Note: there are some apps I don't know what their purpose is, so I haven't included them on this list (ex.: HiyaService, RootPA, etc..)

+- Bixby
+- G-mail
+- Calendar & Contacts syncer
+- Edge related apps and features
+- Talkback
+- Drive
+- Maps
+- Several Google services
+- Facebook installer/services
+- Excel and Powerpoint
+- Several Samsung services